 If you’re looking for a neighborhood that is rich in history and undergoing exciting growth, then Brooklyn is for you.
 Living there situates you near the excitement of the city in an incredible community where you can take in sights and have experiences that are difficult to find elsewhere.

 Brooklyn real estate is in the news almost every day.
 It’s in; it’s out, it’s overpriced, it’s cool, it’s overrated, it’s the place to be.
-Then there are the trend pieces coming out of the New York Times, and other outlets, on a regular basis.
+Then there are the trend pieces coming out of the New York Times, and other outlets, regularly.
 For example, in 2010, the NYT called Bushwick the most cooling pace on Earth.
 But even with ongoing and ever-increasing interest in the neighborhood, in 2016 the NYT declared Bushwick officially over.
 Bushwick comes to mind because of its meteoric rise from the apex of the gang and drug activity to the most desirable – and written about – a spot in Brooklyn.

-Then there was the story from late 2016 that Brooklyn is the most unaffordable place to live in the U.S. The attitudes toward Brooklyn, from the vantage point of Manhattan, change daily.
+The attitudes toward Brooklyn, from the vantage point of Manhattan, change daily.
 But the borough weathers each trend-storm just like the tough Brooklynite it is.
 Meanwhile, a wide variety of buyers and renters alike continue to explore, fall in love with and settle in Brooklyn.

 All of Brooklyn’s neighborhoods are a mix of longtime residents.
 There are those who have lived there for generations, raising families, operating or working at local businesses, and claiming their native Brooklynite status.
 And there are those who’ve moved there in the last 20 or so years.
 For many longtime residents, English is not their first language, and their sense of family and community has been thrown into chaos by the influx of newer residents.
 Newer additions to Brooklyn neighborhoods tend to have higher incomes and be entrepreneurs, artists, or business people.
 Some newbies own their own homes, including apartment buildings, condos, or shares in a co-op while others prefer to rent.

-Are you the Type?
+Are You The Type?

 Whether you can live in Brooklyn or not depends on various factors.
 There’s the commute to Manhattan for work or a Broadway show, the cost of living, and your tolerance for “up-and-coming” status that may last for decades.
 For instance, Bedford-Stuyvesant has been “up and coming” for about 20 years.
 Other neighborhoods, such as Park Slope and Williamsburg, have already been thoroughly redeveloped.
 Others, such as Greenpoint, Crown Heights, and parts of Flatbush (Kensington, Ditmas Park), have been on the rise in recent years.